Change Captions preferences for accessibility on Mac

 Settings for a new style, or one you’re editing.
-To have your setting always used, deselect its “Allow video to override” tickbox.
+To have your setting always used, deselect its “Allow video to override” checkbox.

-In the bottom section, you can set the colour and size to use for a specific font whenever it’s used in subtitles.
+In the bottom section, you can set the color and size to use for a specific font whenever it’s used in subtitles.